mattdelacruz/Fake_Souls/README.md

 - The player must defeat the enemies and not have their health reduced to 0
 - The player must survive until the end
 - Watch out for invaders

+## Current issues
+- [] The game has a problem with the lighting depending on the graphics card the client is using.
+	- [] TAGE has a problem with running on AMD cards, not sure what to do here
+	- Problems with this include:
+		- [] The game not running at all due to a `NullPointerException` at `updateSSBO`
+		- [] The game running, but the lighting not being turned on leading to the game just showing black for the textures
+		- [] The game running, but the enemy entity models not being loaded or being incorrectly loaded in
+		- I encountered these issues by running this game on 4 different computers with different setups, not sure how to fix this.

+- [] Installation of the game should not require the installation of the .jar files mentioned above, they should already be provided when downloading this game